julioacuna28/MHCP-Mini-Tutorial/README.md

 # From Concept Art 🎨 to Stunning 3D Game Assets 🎮

 > [!IMPORTANT]
 > The final FBX file shown in this tutorial and the PNG texture are available in this repository in case you want to import them into Horizon World.
-Both files are named stylizedweapon.fbx and stylizedweaponcolor.png.
+Both files are named **stylizedweapon.fbx** and **stylizedweaponcolor.png**.

 > [!NOTE]
-> If you want to paint the model using your creativity, it is available in the repository under the name stylizedweapon ready for painting.blend
+> If you want to paint the model using your creativity, it is available in the repository under the name **stylizedweapon ready for painting.blend**

 # Introduction